Updated October, 2023

 Net farm income, or what is left after subtracting interest, is highly variable from year to year, and is closely tied to the size and efficiency of the operation.
 It also depends on the amount of debt the farm is carrying.
 The rate of return on farm assets is quite variable, too, but average long-term rates of 6-10% have been common in Iowa.
 High-profit farms may average more than 12%, while low-profit farms often realize a return of only 2% or less.

-The average rate of return on farm equity measures how fast farm net worth is growing, excluding changes in land and machinery values.
+The average rate of return on farm equity measures how fast farm net worth is growing.
 Highly leveraged farms may earn little or no return on equity when interest rates are high.
 On the other hand, if the farm’s overall return on assets is higher than the cost of borrowed money, the return on equity may be quite high and net worth will grow rapidly.

 Operating profit margin is equal to the dollar return to capital divided by the value of farm production each year.
 Ratios have averaged about 6-10% in recent years, and 25-30% in the 2000s.
 High profit farms have had ratios of 30% or more, while low profit farms have had ratios of less than 10%.
 Farms that hire or rent assets such as labor, land, or machinery usually will have a lower operating profit margin because operating costs are higher.
 However, they will also generate a larger gross and net income.
 Farms with owned or crop share rented land will have a higher operating profit margin because they have lower operating expenses.

 Another common measure of profitability is Earnings Before Interest, Taxes, Depreciation, and Amortization, abbreviated as EBITDA.
 It shows how many dollars are available for debt repayment.